Meckazin/ChromeKatz/README.md

 Examples:
 .\ElevationKatz.exe /chrome
-    Starts a new chrome process using path: C:\Program Files\Google\Chrome\Application\chrome.exe .\ElevationKatz.exe /chrome /hw
+    Starts a new chrome process using path: C:\Program Files\Google\Chrome\Application\chrome.exe Waits for 500 milliseconds for process to finish until forced shutdown.
+.\ElevationKatz.exe /chrome /hw
-    Starts a new chrome process using path: C:\Program Files\Google\Chrome\Application\chrome.exe Will use Hardware breakpoints instead of the sofware ones .\ElevationKatz.exe /edge
+    Starts a new chrome process using path: C:\Program Files\Google\Chrome\Application\chrome.exe Will use Hardware breakpoints instead of the software ones Waits for 500 milliseconds for process to finish until forced shutdown.
+.\ElevationKatz.exe /edge /wait:1000
-    Starts a new chrome process using path: C:\Program Files(x86)\Microsoft\Edge\Application\msedge.exe .\ElevationKatz.exe /path:\"C:\Program Files\BraveSoftware\Brave - Browser\Application\brave.exe\" /module:chrome.dll
+    Starts a new chrome process using path: C:\Program Files(x86)\Microsoft\Edge\Application\msedge.exe Waits for 1000 milliseconds for process to finish until forced shutdown.
+.\ElevationKatz.exe /path:\"C:\Program Files\BraveSoftware\Brave - Browser\Application\brave.exe\" /module:chrome.dll
     Targets the Brave browser

 Flags:
     /chrome                Target Chrome process.
     /edge                  Target Edge process.
-    /hw                    Use Harware breakpoints instead of SW ones.
+    /hw                    Use Hardware breakpoints instead of SW ones.
-    /tl32                  Use CreateToolhelp32Snapshot to enumerate process threads when using with /HW flag /path:<path_to_exe>    Provide path to the process executable /module:<some.dll>     Provide alternative module to target
+    /tl32                  Use CreateToolhelp32Snapshot to enumerate process threads when using with /HW flag /wait:<milliseconds>   Maximum time to for the debugging.
+Use 0 for INFINITE.
+Defaults to 500ms.
+    /path:<path_to_exe>    Provide path to the process executable /module:<some.dll>     Provide alternative module to target
     /help                  This what you just did! -h works as well